graphdr/visualizing-data/cm/cm001-course-syllabus.md

 ## homework

-Success in this course depends on steady and productive weekly progress.
+Steady and productive weekly progress is the key to success in this course.
 Weekly assignments include

+**Obtaining data**
-  - **Obtaining data** with structures appropriate to the assigned display types.
-Data should be obtained no later than the dates listed in the calendar.
+with structures appropriate to the assigned display types.

+**R practice problems**
-  - **Weekly R practice problems** to learn the skills needed to create the portfolio, completed by the following Monday.
+to learn the skills needed to create the portfolio.

-  - **Weekly readings**, completed before class on the assigned day.
+**Readings**
+Start several days before the due date early to give yourself time to reflect on the reading so that our discussions are meaningful.

+**Reading responses**
-  - **Reading responses** in writing (typically one every two weeks) completed before class on the day of discussion.
+in writing (typically one every two weeks) completed before class on the day of discussion.
+Again, start these reflective pieces early so you have time to revise and edit.

+**Presenting**
-  - **Presenting your works in progress** of displays D1 through D7 plus written critiques.
+displays D1 through D7 plus written critiques.

 <br> <a href="#top">▲ top of page</a>